 With the outcry over Apple throttling performance due to bad battery life Apple has introduced a new Battery Health feature that will be available in a new iOS 11.3 update. iOS 11.3 will be available to download on all devices that qualify for iOS 11.

 When the update becomes and it’s installed on your phone, go to Settings>Battery>Battery Health.
 This menu will provide a percentage of the maximum capacity of the battery.
 Over time as you use your iOS device and recharge your battery the health will decrease.

-To lean more about your iPhone and it’s battery read this article from Apple regarding “iPhone Battery and Performance” which also goes more in-depth into the new battery health features.
+To learn more about your iPhone and it’s battery read this article from Apple regarding “iPhone Battery and Performance” which also goes more in-depth into the new battery health features.